 XL

-Common American Bully health issues
+Common American Bully health problems

+The dogs have a stocky build and are prone to hip dysplasia.
 Hip dysplasia refers to the ball and socket hip joint failing to fit together snugly, which causes intense pain and lameness.

 American Bullies’ broad and muscular build makes them particularly prone to this issue.
 The standard solution if the pain becomes unbearable is a total hip replacement.